nxthan/Terminal-Basic/Readme.md

+# Readme
 ## Terminal Basic

 A browser startpage heavily inspired by an original design by kopri@unixhub.net (which can be found [here](https://startpages.github.io/startpages/Startpage_kopri-nb/))

 no code was shared between the two.
 I treated this as a practice exercise.
+Everything was done from scratch.

+## Theming

+the following color shchemes are supported
+1. Solarized Dark
+2. Gruvbox Dark

+In order to change the Theme simply uncomment the desired theme's css variables (in main.css) and comment out the currently active theme's css variables.

+The css variables are found at the top of main.css

+``css
+:root{
+	/* variables found here */
+}
+``

-##### note:
+## note:

 this was only tested with firefox quantum 63